OPEN by chance or by appointment only

 Some time ago he bought his first jukebox, and off in a different direction he went, buying and selling vinyl records, movie and concert posters, etc. Over the years his shop had become known as “Portland’s best-kept secret.”

-Now that Frank is 76, he is often asked when he plans to retire.
+Now that Frank is in his mid-70s, he is often asked when he plans to retire.
 He just answers with a smile and the push of a jukebox button, playing an oldie but a goodie.

 Dayle handles the day-to-day operation of the shop and greets customers as they enter.
 She is also responsible for listings on Etsy and Ebay.